teambit/docs/docs/getting-started/06-add-components.md

 $ touch components/react/ui/button/button.module.scss
 ```

-If it's not already present in your workspace, add the following too:
+If not already present in your workspace, add the following too:
 ```shell
 $ touch types/scss.d.ts
 ```